anushkbyakodi/StudyBud/README.md

 - API functionalities for Rooms included
 - Custom User models with options to Upload profile pics
 - Hosted on Heroku Platform
-- Use coolwebsites page to check how information form api can be used to host websites.
+- Use coolwebsites page to check how information from api can be used to host websites.